Petrobras : on pieces of news in the media - Form 6-K | MarketScreener

 -

-Rio de Janeiro, March 07, 2023 - Petróleo Brasileiro S.A. - Petrobras, regarding the pieces of news released in the media about the signing of the letter of intent with Equinor, clarifies that, as disclosed to the market on 03/06/2023, the seven offshore wind power generation projects on the Brazilian coast will still undergo several technical-economic and environmental feasibility analyses.
+Rio de Janeiro, March 13, 2023 - Petróleo Brasileiro S.A. - Petrobras, regarding the pieces of news released in the media, informs that the divestment process of the Bahia Terra Cluster is in the negotiation phase with the consortium of companies Petrorecôncavo and Eneva, and no decision has been taken by the Executive Board and the Board of Directors concerning these assets, according to the releases disclosed on 05/01/2023, 13/12/2022, and 03/11/2022.

-Petrobras' Strategic Plan for the period 2023 to 2027 established offshore wind as one of the prioritized segments for in-depth studies.
-In this context, the letter of intent was signed by the CEOs of both companies.
-Only after the conclusion of technical analyses by a multidisciplinary group, projects of this segment will have official estimates of cost and return, necessary to be appreciated by internal approval instances in the future, according to the company's governance.
+Additionally, any intended decisions on investments and asset disposals must be analyzed by the appropriate governance bodies.

 Material facts will be timely disclosed to the market.